I-Dont-Remember/site/content/blog/stop-wasting-time-on-the-small-potatoes-decisions.md

 description = "Our days are filled with little decisions, problems where it's just not worth searching for the optimal solution.
-Yet we waste time digging into the details, anyway." images = [] tags = [] title = "stop wasting time on the small potatoes decisions"
+Yet we waste time digging into the details, anyway." images = [] tags = [] title = "Stop Wasting Time on The Small Potatoes Decisions"

 +++
 There's no impact on your life if you pick the perfect burger at McDonald's.
 You're gonna eat it, then it's gone.